hkpeterpeter/teamform-seed/README.md

-# teamform-seed modified the 4th times....
+# team git it done now
 ## The seed project for the team forming web application

 ### Pre-requisites